Best Business ISP

-Broadband entrants are required to undergo a period of technical testing from 1st February 2019 to 31st March 2019.
+Broadband entrants were required to undergo a period of technical testing from 1st February 2019 to 31st March 2019.
 The technical testing (facilitated by thinkbroadband) involves entrants’ customers performing a number of tests using the thinkbroadband testing tool (accessible on any browser and many devices).
 The best performing entrants will form a finalist shortlist.

 Entrants must also submit a written entry form based on the below judging criteria to determine a winner from the shortlisted finalists.
 The submissions deadline is 27th March 2020.